 The book argues that the China shock can explain the increase in concentration measures.
 This is a plausible explanation.
-Chinese imports have decimated numerous firms in textiles, garments and furniture for example.
+Chinese imports have decimated numerous firms in textiles, garments, and furniture, for example.
 Only the most productive and niche firms survive.
 The outcome is an increase in concentration by the mere fact that there are fewer domestic firms competing.
 But this rise in concentration is due to more competition (in particular from firms abroad), not less.
 It is only that there are fewer domestic competitors.
 Therefore, with only the more competitive firms surviving, productive efficiency increases, and the effect on market power remains ambiguous.

 A rise in concentration and HHI measures do not necessarily capture this increase in efficiency due to the selection of surviving firms.
-To evaluate the full impact of the China shock, we need to look at direct, firm level measures such as markups.
-And there, as we can see from Figure 1a, the China shock coincides with a period of stagnant markups, while we have seen a sharp increase in the period before (1980-2000) and after (2010 to date).
+To evaluate the full impact of the China shock, we need to look at direct, firmlevel measures such as markups.
+And there, as we can see from figure 1, panel A, the China shock coincides with a period of stagnant markups, while we have seen a sharp increase in the period before (1980-2000) and after (2010 to date).

-In fact, using firm level markups grouped at the 4 digit SIC industry level, in De Loecker and Eeckhout (2018) we find that higher import penetration as measured by Autor et al. (2013) leads to lower markups and hence lower market power.
-Those industry averages mask differences in the distribution - the decline in markups comes from those industries that experienced the largest import competition - but the aggregate effect of the China shock seems to be a decline in market power, not an increase.
+fact. using firm-level In markups grouped at the four-digit Standard Industry Classification (SIC) level, in De Loecker and Eeckhout (2018) we find that higher import penetration as measured by Autor, Dorn, and Hanson (2013) leads to lower markups and hence lower market power.
+Those industry averages mask differences in the distribution-the decline in markups comes from those industries that experienced the largest import competition-but the aggregate effect of the China shock seems to be a decline in market power, not an increase.

 Lobbying and Money in Politics.
 The book highlights the importance that lobbying plays in fomenting market power.
 There is a wealth of discussion and analysis on lobbying and money in politics.
 Unfortunately, facts are scarcer, simply because they do not exist.
 This makes the narrative a bit lengthy and off topic.
 Often there is too much detail without a clear focus.
-For example, flow chart 10.3 (page 183) or figure 10.2. are way too detailed and provide limited or no general insight.
+For example, flow chart 10.3 (p.
+183) or figure 10.2 are way too detailed and provide limited or no general insight.

-Two observations on the topic.
-First, the book is silent on one crucially important aspect of the interplay between lobbying and market power, namely, the amplification mechanism that exists between the two.
+Two observations on the topic: First, the book is silent on one crucially important aspect of the interplay between lobbying and market power, namely, the amplification mechanism that exists between the two.
 Firms that exert market power accumulate profits and ample funds to wage lobbying campaigns.
 This in turn lets them lobby for regulation that generates even more market power, which in turn generates profits and frees up more funds for lobbying.
-This vicious circle I believe is an important determinant of the firms that achieve market power via lobbying.
-A similar mechanism is at work when large firms file for merger review to become even larger, and they can outnumber multiple times the DoJ in front of the judge.
-It is unfortunate that the book does not pick up this, arguably most important, aspect of lobbying and market power.
+This vicious circle, I believe, is an important determinant of the firms that achieve market power via lobbying.
+A similar mechanism is at work when large firms file for merger review to become even larger, and they can outnumber, by multiple times, the DOJ in front of the judge.
+It is unfortunate that the book does not pick up this arguably most important aspect of lobbying and market power.

-Second, the book states that "lobbying is a zero sum game" (page 156).
-That may be true in some cases, but mostly, the large firms - such as Google, Facebook, Apple, and Uber - gang up together against the customer, not against each other.
+Second, the book states that "lobbying is a zero sum game" (p.
+156).
+That may be true in some cases, but mostly, the large firms, such as Google, Facebook, Apple, and Uber, gang up together against the customer, not against each other.
 And in doing so, they cement the market power in their differentiated markets.
 The effect of that market power is efficiency loss: deadweight loss in the output market as well as the general equilibrium impact of market power on the labor market.
-These effects imply that lobbying for market power is a negative sum game, not zero sum.
+These effects imply that lobbying for market power is a negative-sum game, not zero-sum.